How to Track Progress for Personal Goals (Setup Guide)

 What is the best app for tracking personal goal progress?

-The best app depends on your tracking personality and goal type.
+The best goal tracker depends on your tracking personality and goal type.
 Streaks works well for simple daily habits with its minimalist interface, Strides handles both habits and milestones with flexible scheduling, and Habitica adds gamification for people who lose interest quickly.
 Research suggests that the specific tool matters less than whether you use it consistently and review your data during a weekly check-in.

 Can I track progress on goals that are hard to measure?